 “Call your OB or family provider or go to an urgent care—just make sure you tell someone,” Dr. Flanagan says.

 You can call (919) 966-5217 to make an appointment at the UNC Center for Women’s Mood Disorders, and national hotlines are available 24/7 so you can call from home and be directed to resources to help you.
-If you are suicidal, get help immediately by calling 911 or the National Suicide Prevention Lifeline at (800) 273-8255.
+If you are suicidal, get help immediately by calling 911 or the 988 Suicide & Crisis Lifeline: text or call 988.